ErwinZadeh/mini_aisle/README.md

+Mini AISLE
+Solo Project

+Every day, millions of people around the world who cook and eat at their own homes need to do their grocery shopping.
+Hundreds of different grocery items come to their mind and then are checked or unchecked to be approved in the process of thinking of what should be cooked.

+Even if People be able to keep track of those different grocery items, planning to buy those in their super busy world is more than enough confusion.
+Grocery shopping is not something people enjoy, but they have to do.
+It is better to make an app that can integrate all their activities in grocery shopping.

+It is obvious anything that could help people make the process of their daily/weekly basis grocery shopping easier, will be accepted by them willingly.

+People hate when they come back home and are not able to recall buying a needed grocery item for the night.

+They love when they could do all their daily/weekly grocery shopping they had planned, in the least time with the best price, without any confusion.

+In this Application we define “Mini AISLE” which is the MVP of the farer future project which will be called “AISLE”.

+“Mini AISLE” will be responsible for keeping track of the users’ grocery shopping lists from different grocery stores in this unified app.
+It will be developed based on “Mobile First” technology to be available on all cell phones, to make it easier for users to use it anywhere & anytime.

+We are going to make it impossible for you to forget your grocery shopping!

+Technologies:

+● Node ● Express ● React ● Redux ● Sagas ● PostgreSQL ● Passport ● Google Maps API  ● Material-UI

 # Prime Project
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).